JvanKatwijk/qt-dab/README.md

 While development for Qt-DAB-qtX-6.9 is not yet fully completed, experimental versions of the Qt-DAB-qt5-6.9 (an installer for W64 and an AppImage for Linux) are included in the 6.8 release

+A Beta version of Qt_DAB-6.9 is available in the releases section

 ------------------------------------------------------------------------
 About Qt-DAB
 -------------------------------------------------------------------------